 Sarah Wendt and Pascal Dufaux share an art practice that takes form in sculpture, media art, installation and dance.
 Their collaborative methodology seeks to imbue their projects with strange forms of temporality and heightened articulations of labour to draw forward an environment that melds science fiction to reality.

 Where the matter of things of the world reveals its essential alchemy.

 Borrowed from a work by the poet Rainer Maria Rilke, the title evokes the creative potential of an unfinished thing: a partial sentence, a half-finished drawing, a technical glitch, or a failed performance.
 We are engaging here in a time that is all mixed up; a smooth blend of long ago, present moment and speculative future.
 A massive barren mountain becomes our collaborator: Being loose, being lost, letting loose.
-The video was shot in the immense geological formations of the Tablelands in the northeastern region of the island of Newfoundland.
+The video was shot in the immense geological formations of the Tablelands in the northwestern region of the island of Newfoundland.

 AXENÉO7; Recto Verso; The Rooms Provincial Art Gallery & Parks Canada (Artist-in-residence program); Tangente Danse

 Take me Somewhere Festival.
 Glasgow (United Kingdom), 2021.
 Curated by LJ Findlay-Walsh.

 Tangente Danse, Montreal, Quebec (Canada), 2021.

 With the support of: the Canada Council for the Arts; Conseil des arts et des lettres du Québec; Confederation Centre Art Gallery; Tangente Danse

 Artistic direction, music, performance, sculptures, choreography, costumes, editing, colourisation: Sarah Wendt and Pascal Dufaux